-For cantonese version, please check here
+For the Cantonese version, please check here

-Originally posted on Lakoo’s medium on 2017-09-28, translated to english
+Originally posted on Lakoo’s Medium on 2017-09-28, translated to English

-First, within the game server’s docker network, we launch an HAProxy container to act as the default gateway for the entire docker network.
+First, within the game server’s Docker network, we launch an HAProxy container to act as the default gateway for the entire Docker network:

 haproxy: